chaoge525/soafee_demo/documentation/manual/architectures.rst

 following image features by default:

   * Container engine and runtime with Docker and runc-opencontainers
-  * Container workload orchestration with the K3s kubernetes distribution
+  * Container workload orchestration with the K3s Kubernetes distribution

 On a baremetal distribution image system boot, a K3s Systemd service (``k3s.service``) provides a container orchestration environment consisting of a